silverbirder/chrome-extensions-tiktok-scraping-downloader/README.md

 * https://github.com/davidteather/TikTok-Api
 * https://github.com/drawrowfly/tiktok-scraper

 These APIs are great OSSs that meet my needs.
-However, if the changes on the TikTok side (especially authentication) are met, these OSSs will not work well.
+However, if the changes on the TikTok side (especially authentication) occurs, these OSSs will not work well.
 Thanks to the efforts of the OSS developers, the unofficial API works fine, but it's a cat-and-mouse game.

 So, for stability, I came up with a way to scrape [TikTok web page](https://www.tiktok.com) from Chrome extensions.
 That is this repository.